 You can use the WordPress site editor as a quick fix, but it’s very limited in what you can do, and you probably won’t be able to create a category page that meets your exact specifications.

 The best solution is to use Codeable, a WordPress freelancer platform.
-Codeable makes finding and hiring a WordPress developer accessible and affordable for everyone, so you can easily find a developer with the knowledge and experience to modify your categories page templates.
+Codeable makes finding and hiring a WordPress developer accessible and affordable for everyone, so you can easily find a developer with the knowledge and experience to modify your categories page templates as well as other areas of your store, such as customizing your WooCommerce shop page or shop template.

 To use Codeable, visit the site and submit your project by describing what you need.
 It takes an average of 3-5 hours to hear back from Codeable.
 At this point, you’ll be matched with 1-5 WordPress developers who can complete your project for you.